 Although individually they are extremely rare, the wide array of metabolic disorders or inborn errors of metabolism have a collective incidence of 1 in 800 to 2500 births per year.
 Despite a low prevalence at approximately 0.3%, they account for 3.5% of neonatal deaths, indicating a disproportionately high mortality rate due to these disorders.
 Congenital anomalies have an even higher mortality rate, accounting for 17% to 42% of neonatal deaths worldwide, or 300,000 infants every year.
 Early detection and treatment of pediatric neurologic disorders are essential to reduce both the mortality and morbidity of these disorders.

 The neural tube, which is the precursor of the central nervous system in the embryo, forms during the process of neurulation in the third and fourth weeks of development.
 A neural tube defect occurs when there is incomplete closure of the neural tube during this process.
 There are many forms of neural tube defects, which are differentiated based on the location and severity of the defect and protrusion of underlying tissues.
 The mildest forms of hindbrain anomalies are spina bifida occulta and spina bifida cystica, in which there is a protrusion of tissue through the defect.
 In spina bifida occulta, there is simply a failure of the vertebral arches to fuse.
 This defect can occur anywhere along the spine but usually occurs in the lumbar region.
-There can often be an overlying tuft of hair, dermal sinus, dimple, or skin tag, but otherwise, it is asymptomatic.
-This ...
+There can often be an overlying tuft of hair, dermal sinus, dimple, or skin tag, but otherwise, it ...